Bradley-svg/GB-Mobile-Application--Android---iOS-/docs/dev-run-notes.md

 - Navigation/data error guards added and covered by new tests.
 - Error-surface theming unified and exercised by ErrorCard theme snapshots.

+## Local env setup
+- Copy `backend/.env.example` to `backend/.env` (untracked). `npm run migrate:dev` now reads it automatically when `DATABASE_URL`/`TEST_DATABASE_URL` are not exported.

 ## One-command dev environment
 - `npm run dev:all` - checks ports 4000/8081 and bails if they are held by non-Node/Expo processes, honors GREENBRO_PG_SERVICE (logs if missing), kills stale Node/Expo/Metro on 4000/8081/8082, starts backend (install + migrate + optional seed + dev), starts Metro on 8081, wires adb reverse, reuses attached devices/running emulators before launching Pixel_7_API_34, and launches the app (`com.greenbro.mobile/.MainActivity`).
 - `npm run stop:all` - stops Node/Expo/Metro and attempts to shut down any running Android emulator (safe if nothing is running).

+## Demo runbook
+- `npm run demo:start` - runs `stop:all`, `dev:all`, then boots the web dashboard (`web:dev`) on http://localhost:3000 (backend on http://localhost:4000).
+Emulator/dev client opens with demo seed applied.
+- Web embed preview: open http://localhost:3000/embed once `web:dev` is running.
+- WordPress embedding: see docs/wp-embed.md for the iframe snippet and checklist.

 Requirements:
 - Postgres service or Docker compose configured as per `scripts/dev-all.ps1`.